mine-cetinkaya-rundel/hello-quarto-cvt/README.md

 # hello-quarto-cvt

-Source code for the "Hello Quarto" talk for the Coronavirus Visualization Team
+Source code for the "Hello Quarto" talk for the [The Coronavirus Visualization Team](https://scholar.harvard.edu/cvt).